jcs-instructor/mobtimer/CONTRIBUTING.md

 - Change code as desired
 - Push to development branch
-- If you want to deploy changes to web:
+- If you want to deploy changes, see Subsequent deployments" section (below)
-  - push to main branch
-  - if you made API changes, publish to npm
-  - TODO: instructions

 ### API changes